an image of Rhonda Figueroa smiling at the camera

 Transitions

-Treatment Methods: Creative Arts Therapy, Narrative Therapy, Journaling, Solution-Focused Techniques, Expressive Arts, Mindfulness, Acceptance-Based Approaches, UCLA PEERS
+Treatment Methods: Creative Arts Therapy, Coaching, Expressive Arts, Narrative Therapy, Mindfulness, Person Centered, Positive Psychology, Eclectic, UCLA PEERS

-With a Master of Science in Psychology (with an Addiction Specialty), a Master of Science in Education (in Special Education), and credentials as a UCLA PEERS certified provider (for children, teens, and adolescents presenting with relational social-emotional challenges), Rhonda brings extensive expertise and multiple NYSED credentials to her practice.
-She believes that the process is more important than the product, and when we integrate art and the narrative, we create a whole new picture of ourselves that has never before been seen.
-Her hope is for clients to realize their potential by exploring their emotions, fostering self-awareness, and developing coping skills that can provide support to foster positive change.
+With a Master of Science in Psychology, a Master of Science in General & Special Education, UCLA PEERS certification, and multiple NYSED credentials, Rhonda brings extensive expertise to her practice.
+She believes the process is more important than the product, and by integrating art with narrative, clients can create new perspectives of themselves that they may never have imagined.
+Her hope is for clients to explore their emotions, foster self-awareness, and develop coping skills that support positive, lasting change.

-Outside the therapy room, family time is most important to Rhonda.
-She also enjoys crafting, gardening, reading, and learning about astrology.
+Outside the therapy room, Rhonda cherishes time with her family.
+She also enjoys crafting, gardening, reading, and exploring astrology.

-Rhonda believes that by exploring and expanding alternative life narratives, we can recognize our thoughts and feelings, set boundaries, and prioritize our well-being.
-Self-care is how we take our power back.
-Wellness and positive mental health are essential and within our reach to improve our coping skills and gain increased resilience.
-Through creative arts, creative writing, journaling, and narrative/talk therapy, clients can reframe stories about themselves and create new, more empowering ones.Special Education Background
+Rhonda believes that exploring and expanding alternative life narratives helps clients recognize their thoughts and feelings, set healthy boundaries, and prioritize their well-being.
+She sees self-care as a way to reclaim personal power.
+By focusing on wellness and positive mental health, clients can strengthen coping skills and build resilience.
+Through creative arts, writing, journaling, and narrative therapy, clients have the opportunity to reframe their stories and create new, more empowering perspectives.

 "I have been a 'helper' to others for as long as I can remember.
 I was the class mentor, the tutor, and the one who provided guidance to others without judgment.
 As a Special Educator, I taught emotionally challenged children and adolescents, and there was no greater reward than observing my students develop resilience and transformation.
 Over time, I found that by combining my artistic talents with my ability to navigate with words, a whole new perspective came to life."